grpc-ecosystem/go-grpc-prometheus/README.md

 grpc_prometheus.EnableHandlingTimeHistogram()
 ```

-After the call completes, it's handling time will be recorded in a [Prometheus histogram](https://prometheus.io/docs/concepts/metric_types/#histogram)
+After the call completes, its handling time will be recorded in a [Prometheus histogram](https://prometheus.io/docs/concepts/metric_types/#histogram)
 variable `grpc_server_handling_seconds`.
 It contains three sub-metrics:

  * `grpc_server_handling_seconds_count` - the count of all completed RPCs by status and method